Databus Logo

 SLA clock starts

-The deadline begins immediately.
-The assigned officer receives an alert.
-The complainant receives a case ID to track status.
+The deadline begins, the officer is alerted, and the complainant gets a case ID to track status.

 4

-No response within the SLA triggers automatic escalation to the next level — no manual intervention needed from admin.
+No response within the SLA moves the case to the next level — no admin needed to push it.

 5